Gayatri-06/OCR/README.md

 # OCR
-Project on OCR with Bounding Box Visualization
+Project on OCR with Bounding Box Visualization using Tesseract and Streamlit